Alerts and Updates

 Owner-Employees and General Partners

-In the interim final rule, the SBA confirmed that owner-employees and self-employed individuals’ payroll is capped at the lesser of (i) 8/52 of 2019 compensation (approximately 15.38% of 2019 compensation) or (ii) $15,385 per individual across all businesses.
+In the interim final rule, the SBA confirmed that owner-employees and self-employed individuals’ payroll is capped at the lesser of (i) 2.5/12 of 2019 compensation (approximately 20.83% of 2019 compensation) or (ii) $20,833 per individual across all businesses.
+For borrowers using the eight-week Covered Period, this amount is capped at the lesser of (i) $15,385 for each individual or (ii) the eight-week equivalent of their applicable 2019 compensation.
 Specifically, owner-employees are capped by the amount of their 2019 cash compensation and retirement and healthcare contributions.
 Schedule C filers are capped by the amount of their owner compensation replacement, based on 2019 profit.
 General partners are capped by the amount of their 2019 self-employment net earnings (reduced by certain deductions) multiplied by 0.9235.
 There is no additional forgiveness for retirement or health insurance contributions for self-employed individuals, including Schedule C filers and general partners, as such expenses are paid out of their net self-employment income.

-The Loan Forgiveness Application restates the 75/25 rule regarding loan forgiveness: 75% of the total forgiveness amount must be used for payroll costs; 25% at most may be used for nonpayroll costs, such as the mortgage interest, lease and utility payments summarized above.
+The Loan Forgiveness Application now incorporates the new 60/40 rule from the PPP Flexibility Act, which relaxes the previous 75/25 rule regarding loan forgiveness.
+Now 60% of the total forgiveness amount must be used for payroll costs; and 40% at most may be used for nonpayroll costs, such as the mortgage interest, lease and utility payments summarized above.
 Importantly, the application did include a calculation methodology that had not previously been shared.
-The formula limits forgiveness to the amount calculated by dividing the Covered Period payroll costs by .75.
-For example, if a borrower’s total payroll costs over the Covered Period were $75,000, the maximum amount of forgiveness a borrower can seek is $100,000 ($75,000/.75 = $100,000).
-Keep in mind that the remaining $25,000 in proceeds used in this example must still be used for eligible nonpayroll costs.
+The formula limits forgiveness to the amount calculated by dividing the Covered Period payroll costs by .60.
+For example, if a borrower’s total payroll costs over the Covered Period were $60,000, the maximum amount of forgiveness a borrower can seek is $100,000 ($60,000/.60 = $100,000).
+Keep in mind that the remaining $40,000 in proceeds used in this example must still be used for eligible nonpayroll costs.

 $2 Million PPP Loan Threshold